apify/actor-legacy-phantomjs-crawler/README.md

 Apify Crawler used to be a core product of Apify, but in April 2019 it was deprecated in favor of the more general [Apify Actors](https://apify.com/actors) product.
-This actor serves as a replacement of the legacy product and provides an equivalent interface and functionality, in order to enable users to seamlessly migrate their crawlers.
+This actor serves as a replacement of the legacy product and provides equivalent interface and functionality, in order to enable users to seamlessly migrate their crawlers.
 Note that there are several differences between this actor and legacy Apify Crawler:

 - The **Cookies persistence** setting of **Over all crawler runs** is only supported when running the actor as a [task](https://apify.com/docs/tasks).
-  When you run the actor directly and use this setting, the actor will fail and print an error to log.
+  When you run the actor directly and use this setting, the actor will fail and print an error to the log.
 - In **Page function**, the `context` object passed to the function has slightly different properties:
   - The `stats` object contains only a subset of the original statistics.
 [See details](#context-stats)
   - The `actExecutionId` and `actId` properties are not defined and were replaced by `actorRunId` and `actorTaskId`, respectively.